-Advancing the science and engineering of human‑AI teaming through rigorous, human‑centered research — designing trustworthy AI teammates for defense, manufacturing, healthcare, and beyond.
+We advance the science of human-AI teaming through rigorous, human-centered research — designing trustworthy AI teammates for defense, advanced manufacturing, healthcare, and emergency response.

 Our interdisciplinary program integrates quantitative, qualitative, and computational methods to understand and improve human-AI collaborative systems.